-The different forms of debt relief
+The types of debt relief programs available

 In debt settlement you stop paying your bills and instead make a single, smaller monthly payment to a debt settlement company.

-The company uses that money to build up lump-sum payments that it will offer to your creditors.
+Debt settlement companies use that money to build up lump-sum payments that it will offer to your creditors.
 Usually, the amounts are much less than what you owe, but some creditors are willing to take what they can get.

 It depends on whether your creditors are willing to work with debt settlement companies — which is something you need to find out before you sign up with one.